 The Bouncie GPS Tracker is the best GPS tracker for personal pickup trucks.
 Plug it in, pay $8 per month, get 15-second updates.
 Two-year cost: $282.

-For fleet operators, the LandAirSea 54 provides the best combination of durability, multi-vehicle management, and flexible pricing tiers from $9.95 to $19.95 per month.
-Mount it magnetically under any truck frame and manage your entire fleet from the Silvercloud app.
+For work trucks and small fleets, the LandAirSea 54 provides the best combination of durability, multi-vehicle management, and flexible update intervals.
+Mount it magnetically under any truck frame and manage your devices from the Silvercloud app.
 The IP67 rating means it’ll survive anything your trucks drive through.

 Want the lowest cost?
 Go with the TKSTAR TK905 and a prepaid SIM at roughly $5 per month.
 Two-year total: $175.
 Check our best GPS tracker for trailers guide if you also tow.